The Evolution of Natural Language Models: Understanding Their Impact on AI

 Deep learning accelerated progress through several key innovations:

-Transfer learning, where models are pre-trained once and reused many times
+Transfer learning, allowing models to be pre-trained once and reused multiple times

 Generative modeling, producing fluent, human-like text